 - At the review, there should be access to written and visual information, counselling services, information about voluntary organisations, epilepsy specialist nurses, appropriate investigations and referral to tertiary services including surgery, when indicated.

-Although overall mortality in children with epilepsy is higher than would be expected in the general paediatric population, one large study found that death occurred significantly more in children with neurological impairment and poorly controlled epilepsy.
-Epilepsy-related death was rare and similar to the expected mortality in the general population.
+Although overall mortality in children with epilepsy is higher than would be expected, epilepsy-related death was rare and similar to the expected mortality in the general population.
 Most children died of complications of the underlying neurological disease or unrelated disease rather than as a result of epilepsy.

 - Although for most children epilepsy is a relatively benign disorder, for some, epilepsy can be designated as 'catastrophic' because the seizures are so difficult to control and because they are strongly associated with general learning disability.